 The Contest Director will make the decision about the suitability of the conditions for running heats.

 The contest wil be run in 24 men, single-elimination “FLAG-OUT” format.

 “FLAG-OUT” format schedule of heats - All riders will have different coloured lycra vest on when they hit the water.
 Each rider/colour is related to the same colour flag.
 As a rider gets flagged-out, that colour flag will come down.
 Colors Flags are placed on the beach, (next to the Beach Marshal’s check-in spot) situated straight from or slightly down from the launching area.
 The “FLAG-OUT” system will be used on each heat of the contest.Round 1

-Three heats of 22 minutes with four riders
+Three heats of 22 min. with three riders

-One heat of 17 minutes with three riders
+Two heat of 22 min. with four riders

 “FLAG-OUT” event competition ladder: a) Competitor’s names shall be entered on the elimination ladder for the first according to the event seeding list. b) “byes”, if any, shall be positioned so that they are allocated to the most highly ranked competitors. c) Competitors shall compete one against each other in groups of up to 4 or 3 determined by the elimination ladder and at the discretion of the Contest Director.

 Results will be considered valid for the event when we complete the semifinals or beyond, and 4 competitors or less are left in the elimination round.

 The duration of the heats and the transition period shall be specified by the Contest Director before the start of the daily competition.
 If needed these times will be modified at any time.
 All heat times will be posted on the official notice board or official competition ladder.